baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/results.md

 As the quiz progresses throughout the user's login session, elements and attributes are added to capture various pieces of information (responses, login times, username etc.) as described below.

+Each time the user exits and resumes the quiz, this results file is copied and renamed with a timestamp suffix in order to safeguard against hardware issues or power failures.
+The file without a timestamp suffix will be the most recent and most complete results file.

 !!! note
     The SlicerDicomDatabase folder is created automatically by Slicer